Jean Brisebarre

+His surviving works are four long poems, four short poems and two lines from a fifth short poem.
+One lost work of his is known, some rhyming inscriptions.

 Life

 Brisebarre (also spelled Brisebare) may be a nickname and not a family name.
 Although sometimes called Je(h)an le Court, this is probably a misreading of a note in a manuscript.
+He wrote in the Picard dialect.

 Brisebarre was hired by Queen Joan to compose verses for the sculpted donor portraits of the new chapel of the Hôpital Saint-Jacques aux pèlerins in Paris.
 He was paid for this work on 18 February 1319.
 The sculpted portraits of the Saint James, the queen and others were lost in 1808 along with their inscriptions.

 The 15th-century Règles de la seconde rhétorique, calls him Brisebarre de Douay and a contemporary of Guillaume Machaut, who was active after 1324.
-The Règles also claims that "he was not a cleric, neither did he know how to read or write", a rather implausible claim.
+The Règles also claims that "he was not a cleric, neither did he know how to read or write."
+If the first claim is that he was not a clergyman, it is plausible, but that he was illiterate is unlikely.
+Across his works, Brisebarre shows deep knowledge of the Bible, a "penchant for debate" and good understanding of children (perhaps indicating his role as a tutor).

 Brisebarre was dead by 1340, when Jean de Le Mote's Parfait du paon was written.